-Domestic hot water systems should be sized for the anticipated domestic hot water demand of the building.
+Domestic hot water systems should be sized for the anticipated domestic hot water demand of the building based on BS EN 12831-3.
 Systems should not be significantly oversized.
-NOTE: For temperature limits to control legionella bacteria in domestic hot water systems, see the Safety Section of the Scottish building standards technical handbooks.
+NOTE: For temperature limits to control legionella bacteria in domestic hot water systems, see also guidance to standard 4.8 within the Domestic Technical Handbooks.